2018 Belarusian municipal elections: Elections boycott

 Conservative Christian Party – BPF did not participate in 2018 municipal elections.
 Party leadership informed the party did not will to create the regime bogus of so-called "elections".
 Meanwhile, party conducted electoral control of the process.
 First of all it counted the number of people coming to vote to show regime in the light of its lies existing as a fact of life.

 Belarusian Social Democratic Assembly, led by Stanislav Shushkevich, did not participate in 2018 municipal elections.
 It's a principal position of the party, having been consistently ignoring several electoral campaigns in a row.

 "Results of the previous elections, when government "turned off" several democratic candidates, show us we do everything right.
 So, how many such elections we need for everyone to finally understand that there are no free elections in Belarus?!
 BSDA party understands it's a vain deal, thus it did not participate in the elections at all",— BSDA leader Stanislav Shushkevich told on 19 February.

 Mikola Statkevich, leader of Belarusian Social Democratic Party (People's Assembly), told municipal elections topic is not worth discussing.
 "This municipal elections do not decide anything, no vote is count, and people still do not believe the government.
-We have many young party members, and we didn't oppose them to try their hand and educate themselves in these elections privatelly.
+We have many young party members, and we didn't oppose them to try their hand and educate themselves in these elections privately.
 This is the best way of learning.
 However, as the previous "elections" showed, to go here and there to ask for a piece of power is humiliating and lost case.
 Supporters of "peacefull change" were not given a seat even in any rural council",- Statkevich told.

 Belarusian Labour Party, and Republican Party did not participate in elections.